prasenjit52282/docker-stealth-openvpn/README.md

 # Contact Me
-This is a fun project to enable open internet in the IIT Kgp campus.
-I hope it will help you to setup you own proxies within the college network.
+This is a fun project to enable open internet in an restricted organisation.
+I hope it will help you to setup your own proxies within any monitored network.
 For questions and general feedback, contact [Prasenjit Karmakar](https://www.linkedin.com/in/prasenjit52282).